Open Enrollment FAQs

 Where can I get an inter-district permit?

-You can get an inter-district permit from your own school district, our website or you can get a form from the SCUSD’s Enrollment Center at 5601 47th Avenue or call us at (916) 643-2400.
+You can get an inter-district permit from your own school district, our website or you can get a form from the SCUSD’s Enrollment Center (5601 47th Avenue).
 Your current district must approve the inter-district permit first, and then you must submit it to the SCUSD Enrollment Center for processing.
-Inter- district permits must have attendance, behavior, and grade reports attached.
+A transcript and/or withdrawal grades as well as attendance and behavior reports are required when requesting an inter-district permit transfer.

 How will students be selected for placement?